Suko/Docs/!KEYDOCS README FIRST!/FAQs.md

 90 days, starting from when the Capital and Code Providers contract begins calculating rewards until those MOR tokens are claimable/sendable by users (~ May 8th).

 **Can I withdraw stETH during bootstrapping?**
 Yes.
-You can withdraw stETH after 7 days initial lockup.
+You can withdraw stETH after 7 days of initial lockup.

 **Is deposited stETH locked?**
 It is not locked.
-You are free to withdraw any time after 7 days.
+You are free to withdraw at any time after 7 days.

 **Why is there a 7 day lock up period?**
-This measure was introduced in order to avoid people gaming the yield timing as protocol in fact rewards in advance from the moment you deposit, when yield is generated once a day.
+This measure was introduced to avoid people gaming the yield timing.
+Protocol, in fact, rewards in advance from the moment you deposit, when yield is generated once a day.

-**Can I claim MOR token during the bootstrapping period?**
+**Can I claim the MOR token during the bootstrapping period?**
 MOR token will be only claimable after the bootstrapping period on the 90th Day.